nxrighthere/ValveSockets-CSharp/README.md

 `Library.Deinitialize()` deinitializes the native library.
 Should be called after the work is done.

-`Library.SetDebugCallback(int detailLevel, DebugCallback callback)` setup callback for debug output.
+`Library.SetDebugCallback(int detailLevel, DebugCallback callback)` setups callback for debug output.

 `Library.Time` returns a current local monotonic time in microseconds.
 It never reset while the application remains alive.